 World Partner Staff Support: You should consult World Partner staff about medical referrals, to local clinics, hospitals, and specialists.
 In the case of an emergency, you should contact the World Partner and Syracuse Abroad as soon as possible.

-Filing a Claim While Abroad: Carry your primary insurance card as well as your International Student Identification Card (ISIC) and International SOS (ISOS) cards with you, as they will be helpful in the case of an emergency.
-Most foreign hospitals do not recognize US insurance and will not bill your insurance company directly.
+Filing a Claim While Abroad: Most foreign hospitals do not recognize US insurance and will not bill your insurance company directly.
 Therefore, in most cases you will have to pay for services upfront and then file a claim for reimbursement:

 - Keep copies of all medical bills and have them translated to English.

 - Keep your receipts for any payments you make.

-- You are responsible for follow-up on any insurance claims, both with your primary insurance provider and the ISIC insurance provider.
+- You are responsible for follow-up on any insurance claims, both with your primary insurance provider and the Syracuse Abroad insurance provider.

 International SOS Member Services